invisible911/lara_shop/README.md

 ### Admin User
 	1. adding new products
 	2. viewing orders
+	3. managing products (adding and chaging instock status)

 ## Implementation features:

-	 keeping products in cart after sign up and log in.
+	keeping products added-in after sign up and log in.
 	'database' carts and  soft delete items in a cart. custom pivot table.
-	Pagination
+	pagination.
+	use a third-party package to do the credit card validation. using a queue job to process the checkout. updating products in cart after successful checkout. updating products instock information after checkout.